 Cody Hanford - Executive Director

-Cody has been working in arid lands conservation since 2003.
+Cody has been working in California Desert conservation since 2003.
 In that time he has led Desert Restoration Crews for SCA, traveled the West as a Leave No Trace Master Educator, and worked as an environmental consultant for federal and state agencies, non-profits, and local municipalities.
+He has a background in Geology and a passion for the Mojave Desert.
 These days, he is most content spending time with his young family.

 Wendy Walker - Program and Office Administration Manager

-Wendy Walker worked for the Riverside Corona Resource Conservation District doing habitat restoration for four years before coming to Transition Habitat Conservancy.
-Wendy has studied California native plants and natural history all her adult life.
-She now works with Transition Habitat Conservancy as the Program and Office Administrator where her field skills and experience come in handy when providing office support to field staff and volunteers.
-She enjoys photography in her spare time.
+Wendy worked for the Riverside Corona Resource Conservation District doing habitat restoration for four years before coming to Transition Habitat Conservancy.
+Wendy has studied California native plants and natural history all her adult life, and these field skills still come in handy when providing support for THC's programs, field staff, and volunteers.
+In her spare time, Wendy enjoys nature photography and exploring the outdoors.

 Vern Biehl - Preserve Manager